Linuxfabrik/monitoring-plugins/check-plugins/dmesg/README.md

                         (rd|wr)msr: "`.
   --insecure            This option explicitly allows insecure SSL
                         connections.
+  --no-insecure         Verify the TLS certificate against the system trust
+                        store, overriding the insecure default of this check.
+                        Use it once the endpoint presents a publicly trusted certificate, or once its CA has been added to the system trust store.
   --no-perfdata         Suppress the performance data section from the output.
                         The status message and the exit code are unaffected, so alerting keeps working while trending data is